Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused part of the game screen to be black after playing the Tomb of Durahn Eikinskjaldi quest.
+- Added drop-down graphics for the Dwarves and Germanics (by Jinn).

 * Units
 - Added the Transport ship for the Dwarves (graphics by Jinn).